ryanjeffares/Quarty/Pirvacy Policy.md

 <ul>
 <li><b>Application</b> or <b>Service</b> refers to the game downloaded by you on any electronic device, namely Quarty.</li>
 <li><b>"We", "Us", </b>or <b>"Our"</b> refers to the creator of Quarty.</li>
-<li><b>You</b> means the individual accessing or using the game or game's creator, or any other legal entity on behalf of which such individual is accessing or using the game or the game's creator.</li>
+<li><b>"You"</b> means the individual accessing or using the game or contacting the game's creator, or any other legal entity on behalf of which such individual is accessing or using the game or contacting the game's creator.</li>
 <li><b>(Personal) Data</b> means any information that relates to or identifies an individual.</li>
 <li><b>Service Provider</b> means any natural or legal person who processes data on Our behalf.</li>
 <li><b>Third Party Service</b> means any website, social network, or company that is not Us through which a user can log in or create an account to use the Application.</li>